dog-face/git_commit_inflator/README.txt

  _______________________________________
-/ You seek to shield those you love and \
+/ Q: Why don't lawyers go to the beach? \
-\ you like the role of the provider.    /
+\ A: The cats keep trying to bury them. /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______